Daniel Siegel

 "The best way to predict the future is to invent it." - Alan Kay

-I'm a product designer and electrical engineer at Tufts, currently building humanoid robots at Tangible.
-Previously, I designed quantum circuits at Katmai Computing and AR headsets with Draco Intelligence and Photon.
+I'm a product designer and electrical engineer at Tufts, currently working on humanoid robots in Palo Alto, CA. Previously, I designed quantum circuits at Katmai Computing and AR headsets with Draco Intelligence and Photon.

 I work at the intersection of electronic/PCB design, biomedical and assistive technology, robotics, prototyping and industrial design, and emergent tech.
 I build with sustainability and replicability in mind, and I'm always eager to help enthusiastic engineers and founders build the 'next big thing'.